Articles , Glossary

 Pitfalls to Consider

 1. Confusing terminology.
-When you are talking to clients who may be not deeply familiar with design terms, make sure you explain the meaning of negative space before you describe the design solution.
-It may be hard for a non-designer to understand why “this screen needed more white space” looking at the totally black background as well as negative space may be associated with something bad – which it is not.
+When you are talking to clients who may not be deeply familiar with design terms, make sure you explain the meaning of negative space before you describe the design solution.
+It may be hard for a non-designer to understand why “this screen needed more white space” looks at the totally black background, as negative space may be associated with something bad – which it is not.
 So, don’t forget to dot all the i’s before using the terms.

 Useful Reading